Table of Contents

 - Women experience a seasonal pattern of disturbance more so than men

-- Women with BD are far more likely to have an alcohol use disorder than men
+- Women with BD are far more likely to have a drinking disorder than men

 A mental health program that is geared to women will acknowledge these core differences in treatment planning for BD.

 When considering the level of care desired, and the services sought, there are different types of mental health gateways for women.
 There are gender-specific treatment centers that are designed for women, both outpatient and residential.